bcomeyes/contemporary_buddhism_project/README.md

 - Uses OCR when necessary for scanned content
 - Generates OpenAI embeddings for semantic search
 - Splits content into appropriate chunks for analysis

+### EPUB to Text Converter

+A Python notebook that:
+- Extracts text from EPUB e-books
+- Converts HTML content to clean text
+- Generates OpenAI embeddings for semantic search
+- Provides functions for searching within book content

 ### Citation Assistant